zhangwiki86-soton/L7---Data-Analysis-and-Visualisation/README.md

-# Content
+# README

-This branch is set up for the Assessment Project of **COMM035DA - Data Analysis and Visualisation in Level 7 Digital and Technology Solutions (MSc Integrated Degree Apprenticeship)**.
+This repository is set up for the Assessment Project of **COMM035DA - Data Analysis and Visualisation in Level 7 Digital and Technology Solutions (MSc Integrated Degree Apprenticeship)**.
 All relevant datasets and files in relation to the Project are saved in this branch.